Android Download & Installation Guide

 How to complete setup

-Follow the onboarding flow, which includes language setup and two dictation tutorials: a tap-to-dictate exercise and a press-and-hold (Push-to-Talk) exercise.
+Follow the onboarding flow, which includes language setup and two short dictation tutorials: a tap-to-dictate exercise and a press-and-hold (Push-to-Talk) exercise.

 Samsung